rcvalle/rust-cfi-examples/README.md

 Illegal instruction
 $
 ```
 Fig. 13.
-Build and execution of FIgs. 10–11 with LLVM CFI enabled.
+Build and execution of Figs. 10–11 with LLVM CFI enabled.

 When LLVM CFI is enabled, if there are any attempts to redirect control flow
 using an indirect branch/call to a function with different return and parameter
 types than the return type expected and arguments intended/passed in the
 call/branch site, even across the FFI boundary and for `extern "C"` function
 types indirectly called (i.e., callbacks/function pointers) across the FFI
-boundary, the execution is also terminated (see Fig. 20).
+boundary, the execution is also terminated (see Fig. 13).